 Fashion influencer Camille Charrière and journalist Monica Ainley give you an insider look at how the fashion industry operates in their hugely popular podcast, Fashion No Filter.
 Covering all things stylish, from runway reports to unpicking what makes a modern muse, the duo offer behind-the-scenes glimpses whilst still being an accessible listen.
 Insightful and intimate café-style chats abound – including one with the “Fellini of Fashion”, Alexandre de Betak, on the future of fashion shows.

-In times like these, it’s more important than ever to focus on the things that unite us.
-For this fashion podcast, that common factor is that every day, 7 billion people in the world get up and get dressed.
+These days, it’s more important than ever to focus on the things that unite us.
+For this fashion podcast, that common factor is that every day, seven billion people in the world get up and get dressed.
 Examining the rich and complex social and cultural histories behind the clothes we wear, this series offers a light-hearted way to look at the hidden depths behind the objects in our wardrobe, which we so often take for granted – whether that’s the origins of cat-eye sunglasses or the history of fishnets.
 But there’s also an exploration of fashion history now – the newsworthy developments in the industry you need to know.

 In 2015, model Charli Howard was instantly transformed into a body activist when she wrote a revealing social media post about the impossible beauty standards pervading fashion.
 Now in her podcast, Fashion Fix, Charli is on a mission to go one step further and fix the wider issues across the industry, from a lack of diversity to unethically low pay, as well as how to buy clothes sustainably.
 Shining a spotlight on the key problems the industry needs to be addressing right now, this is the fashion podcast to listen to if you want to learn exactly what you can be doing to help.